openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/guides/how_to_debug.md

 - the percentage of time spent in each pass, relative to the entire compilation
 - the total compilation time

+### Pass Instrumentation

+#### Memory Usage Collector

+This instrumentation checks whether the peak memory consumption of the process has grown after the execution of every pass.
+If it did, a log will be printed to inform the user.
+The peak memory usage of the process will also be printed at the start and end of the compilation.

+This feature can be configured with the `enable-memory-usage-collector` compilation option.
+By default, this instrumentation is enabled for developer builds.

+#### Function Statistics

+This instrumentation prints information about the function(s) found in the IR, after each pass.
+It targets two types of data:

+1. Under the `function-statistics-instrumentation-ops` log, it keeps track of the number of operations for each function in the IR.
+In case the number of operations changed after the execution of a pass, a log will be printed.
+Additionally, the current number of operations for all functions is printed after a ModulePass is executed.
+2. Under the `function-statistics-instrumentation-const` log, it prints how many constants are found in a function and what the total size of the constants is.
+In case the pass is a ModulePass, this information will be printed for each function.

+This feature can be configured with the `enable-function-statistics-instrumentation` compilation option.
+By default, this instrumentation is disabled.

 ## IR Printing

 One of the most useful debug features of MLIR is by printing the Intermediate Representation (IR) of a model.
 During compilation, the printing can be done before or after passes and can be controlled using the following variables: